BKGitRepo/bc-sql-server-db-project/README.md

 # bc-sql-server-db-project
-A collaborative SQL Server database project completed as part of a course
+A collaborative SQL Server database project completed as part of coursework

 ## Features